Refashioning Clothes: How To Design & Sew Easy Zero Waste “One New From Two Old”

 First, set the longest stitch on your sewing machine.
 Then make two parallel stitching lines along the raw edge all around the skirt extension (top section).
 Sew the first line on approximately 0.5cm (1/4in) from the edge, the other about 1.5cm (5/8in) from the edge.
 You don't have to be precise as at the end the thread is removed.

-NOTE: After sewing the two gathering lines, return your stitch length settings to the normal ones for sewing ;)
+NOTE: After sewing the two gathering lines, return your stitch length settings to the normal for regular sewing ;)

 After sewing the two lines, pull the bobbin thread of both stitching lines together.
 Then match the hem of the main garment with the gather of the extension and pull them together to make their length the same.
 Pin to secure the matching points.
 Check the video how I matched the skirt extension to the main hem (I did separate stitching lines for the front and the back, but you can simplify with having two lines for the entire circumference).